Aqualung (album): Critical reception

 Aqualung received mixed to favourable reviews from contemporary music critics.
 Rolling Stone magazine's Ben Gerson lauded its "fine musicianship", calling it "serious and intelligent", although he felt that the album's seriousness "undermined" its quality.
 Sounds said that its "taste and variety" made it the band's "finest" work.
 Aqualung was voted the 22nd best album of 1971 in The Village Voices annual Pazz & Jop critics' poll.
-Robert Christgau, the poll's creator, was more critical of the album in a 1981 review, and described Anderson's undeveloped cultural interests and negative views on religion and human behaviour as both boring and pretentious.
+Robert Christgau, the poll's creator, was more critical of the album, describing Anderson's undeveloped cultural interests and negative views on religion and human behaviour as both boring and pretentious.

 In retrospective reviews the album is generally lauded and viewed as a classic.
 AllMusic's Bruce Eder called Aqualung "a bold statement" and "extremely profound".
-In a review of the album's 40th anniversary re-release, Sean Murphy of PopMatters said that Aqualung "is, to be certain, a cornerstone of the then-nascent prog-rock canon, but it did—and does—exist wholly on its own terms as a great rock album, period."
-Murphy also praised the additional material featured on the release, finding that the new content was "where a great album gets even better".
+Of the album's 40th anniversary release, Sean Murphy of PopMatters noted that Aqualung "is, to be certain, a cornerstone of the then-nascent prog-rock canon, but it did—and does—exist wholly on its own terms as a great rock album, period."
+Murphy praised the additional material featured on the release, finding that the new content was "where a great album gets even better".
 Paul Stump's History of Progressive Rock was more measured in its praise, saying that Aqualung made little advancement over the group's previous album, Benefit.
 He identified the improvements as the deeper, wider arrangements, and the diversions of the melody from the bassline accompaniments.
 He found the side two song cycle rambling but added that "if the lyrics were now tending towards the provocatively obscure, they were none the less possessed of some style, not least in their Blakean allusions".
 Steve Harris, the bass player for the heavy metal band Iron Maiden, has called Aqualung "a classic album", lauding its "fantastic playing, fantastic songs, attitude [and] vibe".
 Iron Maiden would go on to cover "Cross-Eyed Mary" as the B-side of their 1983 single "The Trooper".